 At Luv L’oeuf you’ll find all the fan favourites such as Eggs Benedict, pancakes, granola and more!
 I had their Tijuana waffle – a cheddar waffle with pulled pork, avocado, sour cream, and a load of other exciting additions.
 It was soooo good and definitely the best breakfast we had in Belgium!

 What’s more, their coffee was fabulous.
 As a coffee snob I’m always thrilled when I can start the day with a great cup of coffee.
-You can check out their reviews here.

 Stop 2: Saint Bavo’s Cathedral

 Just a 10 minute walk away from Luv L’oeuf, you’ll come across Sint-Baafsplein.
 This is the town square which stands between Saint Bavo’s Cathedral and the Ghent Belfry.
 Sint-Baafsplein is a great place to snap a few photos of the two stunning buildings from the outside.

 After checking out Saint Bavo’s Cathedral from the outside, it’s time to head inside to explore its lavish interior.
 What’s more, entry to Saint Bavo’s Cathedral is totally free!

 What draws many visitors to the cathedral is the altarpiece, ‘the Adoration of the Mystic Lamb’ by the Van Eyk brothers, which is one of the most significant artworks of Belgium.

 If you want to see this, you’ll have to pay €5.00.
 We decided not to pay for this, but if you’re into religion or renaissance art I’m sure this will appeal to you.
 The altarpiece aside, the church is still a great place to spend 20 minutes or so exploring.

 Across Sint-Baafsplein and opposite Saint Bavo’s Cathedral you’ll find the Ghent Belfry.